scambier/obsidian-text-extractor/README.md

 ## What does it do?

-The plugin extracts texts from images and PDFs in your vault, and makes them available to other plugins.

 By itself, this plugin does not do anything (yet?).
-It is meant to be used by other plugins like [Omnisearch](https://github.com/scambier/obsidian-omnisearch).
+It is meant to be used by other plugins like [Omnisearch](https://github.com/scambier/obsidian-omnisearch), to extract texts from images and PDFs.

+It exposes a simple API to do so and caches the extracted texts to avoid doing the same work twice.

 ## Why?